Muslim stereotyping in Hindi films: ‘We cannot allow ourselves to forget what constitutes us’

 The authors look at the classic Muslim social – a Hindi film industry term for movies about the Muslim aristocracy, such as Mere Mehboob, 1963, and Chaudhvin Ka Chand, 1960, – and the New Wave Muslim Social, which represents movies by directors working outside the conventions of the Hindi film industry, such as Salim Langde Pe Mat Ro, 1989. and Mammo 1994.

-More than two decades after their first book, Bhaskar and Allen have edited a second book on the subject.
+More than a decade after their first book, Bhaskar and Allen have edited a second book on the subject.
 Bombay Cinema’s Islamicate Histories (Intellect Press/Orient Longman) will be published in 2022.
 It will contain essays on a range of themes, including Urdu poetry, the qawaali, the ghazal, the kathak dance form, the persona of Salman Khan and the terrorism drama.

-Ira Bhaskar is a professor of Cinema Studies and the dean of the School of Arts and Aesthetics at Jawaharlal Nehru University.
+Ira Bhaskar is a professor of Cinema Studies at Jawaharlal Nehru University.
 In an interview with Scroll.in, the renowned film scholar revisited some of the genres mentioned in Islamicate Cinema and analysed the ways in which filmmakers pander to as well as resist stereotyping.

 What are the broad changes you see in the representation of Muslims in Hindi films since the publication of ‘Islamicate Cultures of Bombay Cinema’ in 2009?
 Have there been shifts in the Muslim historical and the Muslim social?